Synecdoche: Classification

 Sonnets and other forms of love poetry frequently use synecdoches to characterize the beloved in terms of individual body parts rather than a coherent whole.
 This practice is especially common in the Petrarchan sonnet, where the idealised beloved is often described part by part, head-to-toe.

 Synecdoche is also popular in advertising.
 Since synecdoche uses a part to represent a whole, its use requires the audience to make associations and "fill in the gaps", engaging with the ad by thinking about the product.
-Moreover, catching the attention of an audience with advertising is often referred to by advertisers with the synedoche "getting eyeballs".
+Moreover, catching the attention of an audience with advertising is often referred to by advertisers with the synecdoche "getting eyeballs".
 Synecdoche is common in spoken English, especially in reference to sports.
-The names of cities are used as shorthand for their sports teams to describe events and their outcomes, such as "Denver won Monday's game", while accuracy would require a sports team from the city won the game.
+The names of cities are used as shorthand for their sports teams to describe events and their outcomes, such as "Denver won Monday's game," while accuracy would require specifying the sports team's name.

 Kenneth Burke (1945), an American literary theorist, declared that in rhetoric, the four master tropes, or figures of speech, are metaphor, metonymy, synecdoche, and irony.
 Burke's primary concern with these four master tropes is more than simply their figurative usage, but includes their role in the discovery and description of the truth.
-He described synecdoche as "part of the whole, whole for the part, container for the contained, sign for the thing signified, material for the thing made… cause for the effect, effect for the cause, genus for the species, species for the genus".
+He described synecdoche as "part for the whole, whole for the part, container for the contained, sign for the thing signified, material for the thing made ... cause for the effect, effect for the cause, genus for the species, species for the genus".
 In addition, Burke suggests synecdoche patterns can include reversible pairs such as disease-cure.
 Burke proclaimed the noblest synecdoche is found in the description of "microcosm and macrocosm" since microcosm is related to macrocosm as part to the whole, and either the whole can represent the part or the part can represent the whole".
 Burke compares synecdoche with the concept of "representation", especially in the political sense in which elected representatives stand in pars pro toto for their electorate.